 So, you’re new to Canberra, and here to set up your home in one of the most liveable cities in the world.
 Need some help getting to know the city?
 You’ve come to the right place.
 We’re long-time locals—along with our predecessors, we’ve been proudly Canberran for over 100 years.
 Here’s what you need to know.

 It’s from the heart of the city that we deliver the best, most personal experience possible, with a team who all live here too.
 We truly understand our region’s legendary seasons and your unique energy needs.
-So when you’re deciding which of our latest plans fits your energy needs best, come and talk to one of our energy experts, right here in Canberra.
+So when you’re deciding which of our latest plans fits your energy needs best, come and talk to one of our local Energy Consultants, right here in Canberra.

-You can also call and speak to our local energy experts on 13 14 93, Monday–Friday 8am–6pm.
+You can also call and speak to our local Energy Consultants on 13 14 93, Monday–Friday 8am–6pm.

 We’re here to help with any questions you might have about your energy needs, as well as a great cafe recommendation if you need one too.